MagicVin/Virtualization-Lab/README.md

 ## Linux Virtualization
 Virtualization is a concept that creates virtualized resources and maps them to physical resources.
 👀the book ***[Mastering KVM Virtualization](https://www.packtpub.com/product/mastering-kvm-virtualization-second-edition/9781838828714)***
-> [This RM Author is me:](https://github.com/MagicVin) Virtualization is a resource management technology, it's a management subject 😃.
+> [I'm here:](https://github.com/MagicVin) Virtualization is a resource management technology, it's a management subject 😃.

 ## Type of virtualization
 ### What you are virtualizing -- five different types of virtualization